 When we arrived at Riley, they told us that they initially thought he might have Tuberculosis, and had him isolated because of that.
-He instead had a large tumor.
+However, what he did have was a large tumor, and they were not sure what it was.
 The tumor was blocking off his trachea, which was only open 1 mm at that point.
 His little body had grown around the tumor; his heart was displaced, his trachea was moved to the side.
 They could do nothing to help him until they could identify what kind of tumor it was.
-The Doctor in the PICU told us he wasn’t sure if Cecil would make it through the night.
+The doctor in the PICU told us he wasn't sure if Cecil would make it through the night.
 It was the scariest night of our life.

 On March 5 they took a biopsy of the tumor, but they could not put him under because of his compressed trachea.
-Three miserable days later we finally got the results: it was cancer: Neuroblastoma, originating from his spine, and filling his chest cavity.
+For the next three days as we awaited results from the biopsy, we could not hold him or feed him.
+All the hospital could do was give him oxygen.
+It was a very long three days!
+When we finally got the results it was cancer: Neuroblastoma, originating from his spine, and filling his chest cavity.
 That same day they started him on chemotherapy.

 We went through 4 rounds of chemotherapy with Cecil between the ages of 7 and 9 months.
 Losing hair, throwing up all his meals, dipping down below 3% for weight, hooking him up to a pump for medication everyday to try to help his counts stay up.
-I was running back down to Riley at least once a week for one thing or another; another dose of chemo, a clogged PICC line, a stitch coming out.
-They initially couldn’t operate because the tumor was so large, and was entwined with so many organs and nerves and arteries.
+I was running back down to Riley at least once a week for one thing or another; another dose of chemo, a clogged PICC line, a stitch coming out...
+They got our hopes up after 2 rounds of chemo that they might be able to operate, but then they ended up wanting him to go through 2 more.
+They initially couldn't operate because the tumor was so large, and was entwined with so many organs and nerves and arteries.

 May 27, 2014 Cecil had open heart surgery to remove the tumor.
-Somehow I had enough faith in the Doctors that I really wasn’t panicked all day.
-They got the tumor out and in the end didn’t have to sacrifice any nerves to do it!
+Somehow I had enough faith in the Doctors that I really wasn't panicked all day.
+They got the tumor out and in the end didn't have to sacrifice any nerves to do it!
 We were at Riley for about a week that time.
-Our longest solid stint at Riley was 3 weeks, and the McDonald rooms are such a blessing.
+Our longest solid stint at Riley was 3 weeks, and the McDonald rooms downstairs and the evening meals are such a blessing.

-We are so extremely blessed to now have a CANCER FREE, happy little boy.
+We are so extremely blessed to now have a CANCER FREE, happy child.
 First Steps helped us out to get him back on track with his physical development; as we had an immobile 1 year old when this was all over.
-We now have another little boy, Hugo.
-Cecil just celebrated his fourth birthday last Friday!